-Even if you aren’t comfortable with editing, there are tons of tools you can use to make your life ridiculously easy.
+Even if you aren’t comfortable with video editing tools, there are tons of ways you can use to make your life ridiculously easy.
 These tools provide an excellent “entry-level” introduction to the entire concept of making videos without overwhelming the user.

 Of course, you can also reach out to us here at Sachs for help, too.
 We’re always happy to lend a hand with video design and marketing!
 In the meantime, here are the tools.

 One of the reasons we like Animoto is because you can work not only with true video, but with photos you’d like to turn into a slideshow, too.
 This tool has two separate sections — one is geared more towards the casual family user, while the other serves business needs.
 Templates in each section are a bit different, but both feature music and tons of easy-to-use editing features.
 There is a free version of Animoto, but you can opt to upgrade if desired.